 Culinary traditions and experiences

 Have you already heard about Lithuanian cepelinai?
 The grated potato dumplings shaped like Zeppelins that are stuffed with meat, curd cheese or mushrooms?
-But that’s not all traditional Lithuanian cuisine is.
+But that’s not all!
+Lithuanian cuisine has deep culinary traditions and experiences.
 And it’s best to experience it travelling around the country’s different regions, where the dishes originally came from.
 In Dzūkija, you’ll get potato banda and buckwheat boba.
 In Samogitia, they’ll make you kastinys or cibulinė soup.
 In Sudovia they’ll slice you a piece of smoked skilandis, or pull a head of cabbage stuffed with meat out of the oven.
 And in Aukštaitija, they’ll definitely pour you a glass of home-brewed beer or gira (kvass).
-Put on an apron and get behind the oven, stove or fire yourself – this is a great opportunity to learn something that you would never find in your own country.
+Put on an apron and get behind the oven, stove or fire yourself – this is a great opportunity not only to taste Lithuanian traditional food but also to learn something that you would never find in your own country.

 Kneaded by caring hands, put in a warm place to rise, and then baked among hot coals before making it to our table, this loaf of bread smells different.
 And it tastes different too.
 Don’t believe it?
 Follow the path bread takes, from the rye field to the table, and see for yourself.
 Try sweeping out the oven, piling the coals, kneading the dough, and putting it into the oven.
 And then later, sit down at the table and take a bite of a fragrant slice.